snowfire/Laravel-Postmark-Driver/README.md

-Send emails in Laravel 4 with Postmark
+Send emails in Laravel with Postmark
 ====================================
 [Postmarkapp](http://postmarkapp.com) is an excellent ESP (Email Service Provider).
 This package makes it possible to send your emails with Postmark without modifing your code.

-Please note that this package is for Laravel 4 and **does not** work in Laravel 5.
+Using Laravel 4?
+Visit the [`laravel-4` branch](Snowfire/Laravel-Postmark-Driver/tree/laravel-4)

 Add this to your `composer.json`

-	"snowfire/mail": "dev-master"
+	"snowfire/mail": "2.*"

 Open app.php and **remove** this line: